jamestcole/Cloud_computing_AWS/VPC.md

 `ssh -i "devops-tech201.pem" ubuntu@54.229.243.47`

-Once inside, use the following commands
+Once inside, use the following commands, note the IP of he DB_HOST is the IP of your private network that is on the same VPC.

 ```
 export DB_HOST=mongodb://10.0.8.93:27017/posts